StarPlayrX/XPC123/README.md

 Application B <-> XPC Service B <-> XPC Launch Daemon
 ```

 As you can see Apple's primary example leads you to a dead end.
-You could augment it with an embedded webserver on each side using Swifter or my fork SwifterLite, but that's out of scope.
 The alternative is to use a XPC Launch Daemon.
 It has a one to many relationship vs. an XPCService plugin which only has a one to one.

 I've included both a service and a client and made this example as easy as possible.
 It's nearly identical to Apple's XPCService Swift XPCService plugin.
 The main difference is XPC123's example is MachService vs.